hgs13/EDA_Final_Project_2020/README.md

 This repository is for the Environmental Data Analytics final project in data visualization and analysis at Duke University in Spring 2020.

 ## Summary
-This project is to analyze the migration patterns of coal counties in central Appalachia from the years 2000 to 2017.
-The main question I seek to address is "where have all the miners gone?"
+This project is to analyze the migration patterns of residents of coal counties in central Appalachia from the years 2000 to 2017.
+Two "coal counties"" serve as a case study for migration in central Appalachia: Harlan County, Kentucky and Dickenson County, Virginia.
+Harlan County serves as a "Boom Bust" county, meaning the county experienced a coal boom in 2000 and a coal bust in 2010.
+Dickenson, on the other hand, is a "Bust Bust" county, where the county experience a coal bust in 2000 and did not recover by 2010.

-I am using two counties as case studies for mine closure, Harlan County, Kentucky and Dickenson County, Virginia.
+An important portion of understanding migration in Appalachia is investigating the mine closures within the coal counties.
+As such, this project creates and analyzes a visualization of mine closures in Harlan and Dickenson counties between the years 2000 and 2011.
+The data analysis of the number of mine closures as well as the location of the closures could be indicative of migration within the central Appalachian region.

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>